Bonjour, mes amis! This guide is about six months overdue, but I wanted to give it a lot of attention.

 For a more intimate tea experience, I’d recommend also visiting this Ladurée location.
 We founded it to be quieter and more peaceful for afternoon tea (it totally depends on the energy you’re going for!).
 Do NOT skip the Religieuse Rose Fraise —a strawberry rose cream puff dessert that’ll make you cry (absolutely unreal) — and please for both our sakes promise me you’ll get the Laudrée signature tea (“elegant combination of Chinese black tea, citrus fruits, floral notes, light spices and vanilla”).

-An exceptionally kind woman at the Air France office was overjoyed that I used French, and ended up recommending this MUST VISIT, iconic restaurant to get “Le même chocolat chaud Marie Antoinette a bu” (the same hot cocoa Marie Antoinette used to drink) and the legendary Mont-Blanc gâteau.
+An exceptionally kind woman at the Air France office was overjoyed that I used French, and ended up recommending this MUST VISIT, iconic restaurant to get (probably messing up what she said but) “Le même chocolat chaud que Marie Antoinette buvait” (the same hot cocoa Marie Antoinette used to drink) and the legendary Mont-Blanc gâteau.
 I know what you’re thinking: “you said lunch a**h***, and here you are again talking about dessert and hot chocolate.”
 OK, first of all, rude.
 Second, I WAS GETTING THERE.
 We had truffle ravioli and it was honestly so fantastic but I couldn’t get over the fact that I was drinking the SAME DRINKING CHOCOLATE AS MARIE FREAKIN ANTOINETTE.
 Anyway.

 Paris Baguette Boulangerie